Owly-dabs/minimax-explainer/tictactoe-minimax-visualizer/README.md

 The 2 main elements in the UI are the current position of the tic tac toe game which displays of the left and the list of possible future states on the right.

 #### **Functions**
-All functions except `funcClearContainer` and `funcFirstDiffIndex` take as inputs a `root`, the ttk container that the frame is to be generated in and a `style` dictionary defining the appearance of the ttk widgets in addition to the others detailed below.
+All functions except `clear_container` and `first_diff_index` take as inputs a `root`, the ttk container that the frame is to be generated in and a `style` dictionary defining the appearance of the ttk widgets in addition to the others detailed below.

-- `funcFirstDiffIndex` takes in 2 lists of equal length and returns the index of the first item between both lists that differ.
-It is used exclusively by `funcGenBoard` to identify where the next position is.
+- `first_diff_index` takes in 2 lists of equal length and returns the index of the first item between both lists that differ.
+It is used exclusively by `display_board` to identify where the next position is.

-- `funcGenBoard` generates a tic tac toe board as a ttk frame and attaches the move     number of the next position and the associated minimax score of the position.
+- `display_board` generates a tic tac toe board as a ttk frame and attaches the move     number of the next position and the associated minimax score of the position.
 As input, the function takes in
   - a dictionary containing the `'position'` and `'score'` of the position
   - a list of the current game position
   - The function returns the `ttk` frame which can then be assgined to a grid position using `.grid()` or `.pack()`.

-- `funcBoardFrames` generates a ttk frame containing all possible next moves of the tic tac toe game.
-Individual boards are generated using funcGenBoard.
+- `display_frames` generates a ttk frame containing all possible next moves of the tic tac toe game.
+Individual boards are generated using display_board.
 The boards are dynamically arranged in columns of 4.
 As input, the function takes in
-  - a list containing the possible future positions as dictionaries, used by funcGenBoard
+  - a list containing the possible future positions as dictionaries, used by display_board
-  - a list of the current game position, used by `funcGenBoard`
+  - a list of the current game position, used by `display_board`
-  - The function returns the `ttk` frame which can be arranged the same way as `funcGenBoard`.
+  - The function returns the `ttk` frame which can be arranged the same way as `display_board`.

-- `funcMainBoard` generates a tic tac toe board as a ttk frame similar to `funcGenBoard`.
+- `main_board` generates a tic tac toe board as a ttk frame similar to `display_board`.
 This board represents the current position of the game.
 As input, the function takes in
   - a list containing the position of the game
-  - The function returns the `ttk` frame which can be arranged the same way as `funcGenBoard`.
+  - The function returns the `ttk` frame which can be arranged the same way as `display_board`.

-- `funcVictoryLabel` generates a `ttk.Label` when the game reaches an end state.
+- `victory_label` generates a `ttk.Label` when the game reaches an end state.
 As input, the function takes in
   - a string containing either the final draw state or victor's game marker
   - The function returns the `ttk.Label` which can be assigned to a grid position.

-- `funcClearContainer` destroys all items in a ttk container such as a window or frame.
+- `clear_container` destroys all items in a ttk container such as a window or frame.
 This function only takes in the container as input does not return anything.